Inches Cubed In A Gallon

 The Conversion Factor: Unraveling the Calculation

 The core of converting between cubic inches and gallons lies in the conversion factor.
 One US liquid gallon is equivalent to 231 cubic inches.
 This isn't an arbitrary number; it's derived from historical definitions and the established relationship between units within the Imperial and US customary systems.
-Therefore, to convert gallons to cubic inches, you simply multiply the number of gallons by 231.
+That's why, to convert gallons to cubic inches, you simply multiply the number of gallons by 231.
 Conversely, to convert cubic inches to gallons, you divide the number of cubic inches by 231.

 Step-by-Step Conversion: Practical Examples